Rose of Lima: Veneration

-Rose was beatified by Pope Clement IX on 10 May 1667, and canonized on 12 April 1671, by Pope Clement X, and was the first Catholic in the Americas to be declared a saint.
+Rose was beatified by Pope Clement IX on 10 May 1667, and canonized on 12 April 1671 by Pope Clement X, and was the first Catholic in the Americas to be declared a saint.
 Her shrine, alongside those of her friends Martin de Porres and John Macias, is currently located inside of the convent of Saint Dominic in Lima.
 The Catholic Church says that many miracles followed her death: there were stories that she had cured a leper, and that, at the time of her death, the city of Lima smelled like roses; roses also started falling from the sky.
-Many places in the New World are named Santa Rosa after her.
+Many places in the New World are named after Santa Rosa.